 Once the boring part is over, it’s time to start drawing!
 Take out your sketchbook and let your ideas flow.

 Sometimes it’s cool, sometimes it’s not.
 When working with a brand that’s already got an established presence, it can be hard to get out of the comfort zone.
 As a designer, you may have the desire to do something different (after all, you’re an imaginative creature), but marketing directors may not necessarily want to see their logo reimagined as an 8bit video game character from the 80’s.

-Personally, in this type of scenarios I’d rather go on the safe side.
+Personally, in this type of scenarios, I’d rather go on the safe side.
 This means presenting a creative option and then one or two more conventional idea(s).
-Just prepare your arguments for the more unique concepts, because must likely they won’t be open to it.
+Just prepare your arguments for the more unique concepts, because most likely they won’t be open to it.

 Working with fonts